penguintutor/pyvlcb/docs/apiformat.md

 /login POST username, password handled locally within api

+## Raw Commands
+These are the only ones currently implemented
+Note for simplicity these are provided in a strict order and format

+/vlcb?get=<id of first data packet>
+/vlcb?send=<string of send request>

+Send must be a single CBUS message starting with : and ending with ;
+All content must be alphanum - anything else and it will not be sent to CBUS

 ## Server commands

 Issue command to the server, includes quit or future connect to different USB port etc.